Mace (bludgeon): Prehistory

-The mace was developed during the Upper Paleolithic from the simple club, by adding sharp spikes of flint or obsidian.
+The mace was developed during the Upper Paleolithic from the simple club, by adding sharp spikes of either flint or obsidian.

 In Europe, an elaborately carved ceremonial flint mace head was one of the artifacts discovered in excavations of the Neolithic mound of Knowth in Ireland, and Bronze Age archaeology cites numerous finds of perforated mace heads.

 In ancient Ukraine, stone mace heads were first used nearly eight millennia ago.
 The others known were disc maces with oddly formed stones mounted perpendicularly to their handle.
 The Narmer Palette shows a king swinging a mace.
 See the articles on the Narmer Macehead and the Scorpion Macehead for examples of decorated maces inscribed with the names of kings.

 The problem with early maces was that their stone heads shattered easily and it was difficult to fix the head to the wooden handle reliably.
 The Egyptians attempted to give them a disk shape in the predynastic period (about 3850–3650 BC) in order to increase their impact and even provide some cutting capabilities, but this seems to have been a short-lived improvement.

 A rounded pear form of mace head known as a "piriform" replaced the disc mace in the Naqada II period of pre-dynastic Upper Egypt (3600–3250 BC) and was used throughout the Naqada III period (3250–3100 BC).
 Similar mace heads were also used in Mesopotamia around 2450–1900 BC.
 On a Sumerian Clay tablet written by the scribe Gar.Ama, the title Lord of the Mace is listed in the year 3100 BC.
 The Assyrians used maces probably about nineteenth century BC and in their campaigns; the maces were usually made of stone or marble and furnished with gold or other metals, but were rarely used in battle unless fighting heavily armoured infantry.

 An important, later development in mace heads was the use of metal for their composition.
 With the advent of copper mace heads, they no longer shattered and a better fit could be made to the wooden club by giving the eye of the mace head the shape of a cone and using a tapered handle.

 The Shardanas or warriors from Sardinia who fought for Ramses II against the Hittites were armed with maces consisting of wooden sticks with bronze heads.
 Many bronze statuettes of the times show Sardinian warriors carrying swords, bows and original maces.